Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Resistances (%): 100 Fire; 50 Cold; 30 Magic.
 Immunities as any devil.
 Can only be hurt by weapons +1 or better.

-Special: Erinyes may cast Charm Person, Spook, Detect Invisibility, Invisibility, Dimension Door and Gate.
+Special: Erinyes may cast Charm Person, Spook, Detect Invisibility, Invisibility, Dimension Door at will and Gate once per day.

 ---